F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 The **RoutingBGP** class contains a number of properties used in the following example, so be sure to see |routingbgp| for descriptions and options.

+**New in DO 1.24** |br|
+Declarative Onboarding 1.24 introduced the **ebgpMultihop** property for BGP neighbors.
+This property allows you to specify between 1 and 255 external BGP members that are not on directly connected networks (the default is **1**).
+See |ebgp| in the Schema Reference for more information.

+..
+IMPORTANT:: If you try to use the following example with a version prior to 1.24, it will fail.
+For previous versions, remove the lines in yellow.

 .. literalinclude:: ../../examples/bgp.json
    :language: json
+   :emphasize-lines: 110, 115

 |